What is AMATS?

 - PLAN Anchorage’s long-term transportation system needs for all modes of transportation.
 The AMATS 2035 Metropolitan Transportation Plan (MTP) illustrates the travel system envisioned to accommodate the community in the next 20 years.

 - FUND implementation of the planning phases for long-term needs, by prioritizing projects and products through the Transportation Improvement Program (TIP).
 The TIP indicates where financial resources are directed and at what level, then schedules those resources to be used in accepted phases.

 - COORDINATE with the federal, state and local agencies that have a role and responsibility for transportation planning and development, including environmental concerns.

 2014-2015 Unified Planning Work Program

-The AMATS Unified Planning Work Program (UPWP) is out for a 30 day public review period.
-Comments are due by November 12, 2013.
-You will find the draft document at our UPWP page here.
+The 2014-15 AMATS Unified Planning Work Program (UPWP)was approved by the AMATS Policy Committee on December 19, 2013.
+You will find the final document at our UPWP page here.

 2015-2018 Transportation Improvement Program (TIP)

 It is again time to begin reassessing the capital project needs for the Municipality Of Anchorage.
 The Anchorage Metropolitan Area Transportation Solutions (AMATS) is soliciting project nominations for the 2015-2018 Transportation Improvement Program (TIP).
 Click here for the 2015-18 TIP page including nomination forms for submitting your potential projects.